AiresDagraca/Buddy-Passport/README.md

-# BuddyBoss Passport
+# Buddy Passport

-BuddyBoss Passport is a comprehensive WordPress plugin designed to enhance user experience on BuddyBoss-powered sites by providing advanced control over group visibility and profile view limits.
+Buddy Passport is a comprehensive WordPress plugin designed to enhance user experience on BuddyBoss-powered sites by providing advanced control over group visibility and profile view limits.
 This plugin enables site administrators to set role-based access controls, ensuring a more tailored and secure user interaction within the BuddyBoss community.

 ## Features